Workers in many industries in 2023 are at risk of exposure to bloodborne pathogens, and it may not only be the industries that you’re thinking of.

 Being careful is a common trait of body artists, even those who haven’t received proper OSHA training.
 However, we must realize that there is no protection of the artist or mitigation of all risks even when replacing needles for every client.

-Therefore, it is essential for every artist to receive the right OSHA bloodborne pathogen training.
+Therefore, it is essential for every artist to receive the right OSHA bloodborne pathogens certification for tattoo artists.

 This is a broad field covering everything from handymen to janitors.